SKel1817/mischievous-sounds/README.md

 # Mischievous Sounds
-Mischievous Sounds is a Python tkinter GUI sound board that lets you play six different pre-loaded sounds with the click of a button, as well as add your own custom sound from your file directory.
+Mischievous Sounds is a Python GUI sound board that lets you play six different pre-loaded sounds with the click of a button, as well as add your own custom sound from your file directory.
 It provides a fun and interactive way to play sounds and create mischief!

 ## Features
 -Six pre-loaded sounds: Mischievous Sounds comes with six default sounds that you can play with just a click of a button.
 These sounds are designed to add a playful and mischievous element to your environment.